aziontech/docs/.github/CONTRIBUTING.md

 5. Write the content below the front matter in Markdown format.

-You can branch out from main or commit the changes directly once you're happy with them.
+You can branch out from main or commit the changes directly once you're pleased with them.

 ### :speech_balloon: Create a Pull Request